 Correct web copy form:

-- Paragraphs are very short to make reading and scanning easier.
+- Paragraphs are very short to make reading and scanning easier (no more than 100 words).

 - Headings are used to identify sections of text.